Why is Mother-Centric Care Important?

 Why is mother-centric care important?

-When it comes to perinatal care, especially in the context of PNDA, mother-centric care is essential.
+When it comes to perinatal care, especially in the context of perinatal mental ill health, mother-centric care is essential.

 What’s best for the mother, for each mother, is different.
 Our care, health, and support providers therefore need to accommodate these differences.

-Generic advice about doing what’s ‘best’ for the child can leave many mothers feeling ashamed, or like they’re failing.
+Generic advice about doing what’s “best” for our baby can leave many mothers feeling ashamed, or as though they’re failing.
 It can also force them to continuously subvert their own needs and health.

 From personal experience, I know that non-mother-centric advice can be detrimental to both the physical health and mental health of a mother.